ilyasoulk/rl-arena/README.md

 ## 🚀 Currently Implemented
 - [x] Deep Q-Network (DQN)
-  - Successfully tested on CartPole-v1
+  - Successfully tested on CartPole-v1 and LunarLander-v3
   - Includes experience replay
   - Target network for stability
   - Epsilon-greedy exploration
+  - L1 smooth loss

 ## 🎯 Roadmap
 Planning to implement the following algorithms from OpenAI's Spinning Up (and more):